Recap: Knowledge sharing session on ‘HOT moments’

 Ground rules for dialogues and discussions

-• Our goal is to understand each other, not to convince each other.
+• The goal is to understand each other, not to persuade each other.

 • Respect each others’ identities, perspectives and boundaries.